Last Updated on July 5, 2026 by Daniel Globe

 What changes profit the most?

-- Yield: the average price people actually paid.
+- Yield: the average price people actually paid, which is expected to stay relatively flat.

-- Route and aircraft: short flights often have higher costs per mile.
+- Route and aircraft: short flights often have higher costs per mile than long-haul routes.

 - Delays and cancellations: they raise costs and can hurt future demand.

-- Airport fees and rules: these vary a lot by market.
+- Airport fees and rules: these vary a lot by market and region.

 What does a flight cost?